Mozambican Marine Conservation Project

 Humpback Whale Breaching

-If you do not have any dive qualifications, you will spend your first 4 days getting your PADI Open Water qualification.
+If you do not have any dive qualifications, you will spend your first 2-3 days gaining your RAID Open Water qualification.
 After this, you can take part in all the activities, and if staying for longer than 3 weeks, can also opt to gain additional dive qualifications.
-If you are already PADI Open Water qualified or above, you do not need to complete any additional courses to take part but can if you wish.
+If you are already Open Water qualified or above, you do not need to complete any additional courses to take part but there is an option to gain further qualifications if you wish.

 The itinerary below is based on a 13-night stay, however, we recommend joining for a minimum of 3 weeks if you will be completing any dive courses to ensure you have plenty of opportunities to contribute to the research dives and experience all the activities on offer.